bijayap/course-provider-api/README.md

 2. To run the h2 database in embedded mode
 3. Decouple the database calls to a separate module and re-use it from main flows
 4. Implement fault configuration and security principles from FCAPS including authorization
+5. Added Munit cases for sub-flows as well

 At the end I would like to thank for giving me an opportunity to explore Mule.
 I enjoyed doing this exercise and learned a lot about Mule and use Anypoint Studio for development, Munit for unit testing and Mule Designer